 One applicator with £99 kit – At least three should be supplied

-3 -in -1 applicator for removing powder must be bought seperately – You are not getting a FULL kit, even the top of the range kit at £99 doesn’t include one
+3 -in -1 applicator for removing powder must be bought separately – You are not getting a FULL kit, even the top of the range kit at £99 doesn’t include one

-Check online for equivalent items before commiting to Sistaco as cheaper and similar products can be found
+Check online for equivalent items before committing to Sistaco as cheaper and similar products can be found

 One coat of powder may not be enough – Mulberry – classic finish came up a little pale.
 It didn’t give much coverage at the tips of my nails, making them almost see-through

-Keep your top coat varnish brush clean – Colour can remain on the brush and tanser into the remaining varnish
+Keep your top coat varnish brush clean – Colour can remain on the brush and transfer into the remaining varnish

 Wooden cuticle (orange) sticks are great for removing excess varnish around nails